nicosResearchAndDevelopment/LDS/model/concept/higher/identifier/README.md

 shall contain at least a uniformResourceIdentifier generalName.
 The two letter identity type reference following the ":" character shall be unique within the context of the specified uniformResourceIdentifier.
 ```

 > > <----------------------------------------

 See also: **[ETSI, "Electronic Signatures and Infrastructures (ESI); Certificate Profiles; Part 1: Overview and common data structures"](https://www.etsi.org/deliver/etsi_en/319400_319499/31941201/01.04.01_60/en_31941201v010401p.pdf#5.1.4)**:

 ---

+## foaf dnaChecksum

+> "A checksum for the DNA of some thing.
+Joke."

+We can see it hier: <[http://xmlns.com/foaf/0.1/#term_dnaChecksum](http://xmlns.com/foaf/0.1/#term_dnaChecksum)>

+...and we can make it serious, here.

+---